Skip to main content

 2. Event where the deviation occurs.

-3. Percentage of objects the deviation occurs in.
+3. Percentage of cases the deviation occurs in.

-4. Impact on the throughput time caused by this deviation.
+4. Impact on the throughput time caused by the deviation.

-5. Click the Filter on this behavior button for any deviation to see flows that contain that specific deviation.
+5. Hover over the Filter on this behavior button for any deviation to see flows that contain that specific deviation.

 6. Click any deviation in Actual behavior to view more details about that deviation.

-The dashed line shows where the deviation occurred.
-Here, this is the location of the missing events.
+The dashed line shows where the deviation occurs.
+Here, this is the location of the missing event.

 8. Analyze the root causes of deviations.